dwmkerr/tripweather/README.md

 - [x] feat: smaller progress indicator for loading weather
 - [x] bug: weather data fields for day are different to minute/hour - fix the mapping.
 This will fix the temperatures.
 - [x] feat: add temp to weather cells, add feels like, ensure units are correct.
-- [ ] feat: when change dates or units, mark weather as stale and refresh
+- [x] feat: when change dates or units, mark weather as stale and refresh
+- [ ] minor bug (settings): on date change, when make starting day current val + 1 get pop error
+- [ ] minor bug (settings): on unit change, new units flash before the loader updates
-- [ ] bug: on settings change (e.g. change units) units change immediately but instead we should show a reloader for each weather setting
+- [x] bug: on settings change (e.g. change units) units change immediately but instead we should show a reloader for each weather setting
 - [ ] feat: main page list, with location details having a loader
 - [ ] feat: delete location
 - [ ] feat: re-order locations